Bristol Casino Grand Opening - Media Tour - NewsBreak

-BRISTOL — Although the Hard Rock Casino opened on Friday, people have been playing the odds for 35 years with another form of legalized gambling: the Virginia Lottery.
-The Virginia Lottery has been a regular feature in the region’s stores since 1987, with racks of scratch tickets, Powerball and Mega Millions play slips and ticket vending machines.
-In the past two years, skill games — resembling casino slot machines with bright displays, consoles and padded chairs — have appeared in rows at the backs and sides of many local convenience stores.
+BRISTOL — As the Bristol Casino opened July 8, people have been playing the odds for 35 years with another form of legalized gambling — the Virginia Lottery.
+The Virginia Lottery has been a regular feature in area stores since 1987, with racks of scratch tickets, Powerball and Mega Millions play slips and ticket vending machines.
+In the past two years, skill games – resembling casino slot machines with bright displays, consoles and padded chairs — have appeared in rows at the backs and sides of many area convenience stores.

 Comments / 0